 The Ayung River is class II and may rise to class IV during rainy season.
 2 hours of adventure will see experience the natural scenery, wildlife, and exotic plants of Bali.
 If you book with a tour like this one, you will get lunch and transport included.
 It’s pretty damn cheap! ($30)

 So, this has without doubt become one of the most Instagrammed photos of Bali in recent years.
 When I went, not so much.
 This temple is located in the East of Bali, so many people don’t bother going.

 It’s 2.5 hours from Ubud and you can hire a driver or drive your own moped there.
 It’s the iconic photos of the gates that overlook the mountain and it brings amazing shots.

 There are other temples within it that are also very beautiful.

-PS some Instagram photos show “water” just below the temple gates, but this is photoshopped/a reflective sneaky lense is used!
+PS some Instagram photos show “water” just below the temple gates, but this is photoshopped/a reflective sneaky lens is used!